Online-only platforms are going offline with permanent spaces

 Hunker describes itself as an editorial website to help "first-timers improve their homes -- with inspiring tours, practical solutions and design advice for real people."
 Shopify is an all-in-one commerce platform where users can start and run an online business, facilitating 820,000 online stores since June 2019.
 Depop calls itself "the creative community's marketplace" and projects that its existing user base will increase threefold over the next three years, from 5 million to 15 million users.

 In the last two years, each company has added a physical space that isn't exactly a store and isn't really an office, though they definitely borrow aspects of each.
-Hunker's space, known as Hunker Home, is a three-story loft in the Abbot-Kinney neighborhood of Venice, CA. Shopify opened a 1,600 square foot location in downtown Los Angeles' The Row, and Depop's two community spots are in Little Italy, Manhattan, and Silver Lake, LA.
+Hunker's space, known as Hunker House, is a three-story loft in the Abbot-Kinney neighborhood of Venice, CA. Shopify opened a 1,600 square foot location in downtown Los Angeles' The Row, and Depop's two community spots are in Little Italy, Manhattan, and Silver Lake, LA.

 "When you are competing online, whether it's with other marketplaces, brands or services or vendors like Shopify, you have to add something that people can't get elsewhere," Vogue Business Editor Hilary Milnes explained.
 "I don't know if it's totally proven that this really works, but if you are going to experiment, the idea of what makes really loyal customers is that community mindset.
 Even if it's more of a marketing arm than an actual sales outlet."